Schism: Jainism

-The first schism in Jainism happened around the fourth century BCE, leading to rise of two major sects, Digambara and Svetambara, which were later subdivided in further sub-sects.
+The first schism in Jainism happened around the fourth century BCE, leading to rise of two major sects, Digambara and Śvetāmbara, which were later subdivided in further sub-sects.

 Judaism

 Major Jewish denominations are Orthodox Judaism and non-Orthodox: Reform, Conservative and Reconstructionist.

-In early Jewish history, the Jewish and Samaritan religions were the product of the schism during the Babylonian Exile (6thC BCE).
-Schisms in Judaism included the emergence of Christianity.
+In early Jewish history, the Jewish and Samaritan religions were the product of the schism during the Babylonian Exile (6th Century BCE).
+Schisms in Judaism included the emergence of Christianity and Mandaeism.